Juniva616/quiz/README.md

 The navigation on the site is represented by the buttons START, AGREE, DISAGREE and NEXT which is easy and intuitive.

 ## Technologies Used
-## Languages Used
+### Languages Used
 - HTML5
 - CSS3
 - JavaScript

-## Sites & Programs Used
+### Sites & Programs Used
 - **VSCode:**
 VSCode was used for editing the code, commiting and pushing it to GitHub.

 - **Google Fonts:**
-Google fonts were used to import the 'Source Sans Pro' and 'Font Awesome 6' fonts into the style.css file which is used on all pages throughout the project.
+Google fonts were used to import the 'Source Sans Pro' and 'Ubuntu' fonts into the style.css file which is used on all pages throughout the project.

 - **favicon:**
 favicon.ico was made by the developer